Data Analytics and Predictive Modeling - Major #2800

 Major Course

-Select an emphasis and take the three courses listed.
+Select an emphasis and take the two courses listed.

 Data Analytics Emphasis